ADC-UMN/Recipee/README.md

 - Step 1: Intro to Swift, Xcode overview, overview of iOS development
 - Step 2: Model
-  - Create a data model to store recipes and ingredients, and insert the core data persistence layer into SwiftUI
+  - Create a data model to store recipes and ingredients
+  - Create a Persistence layer object to handle model operations
   - Add a way to save and retrieve images for recipes.
 - Step 3: Home View
   - Make a home view with cells that display a recipe's name, ingredient count, and a blurred image.